TranslucentTB/TranslucentTB/Readme.md

 ![taskbar images](https://i.imgur.com/QMnfswp.png)

 ##Add to Startup
-When launched, `TranslucentTB.exe` is automatically added to the Windows Registry and will start automatically at subsequent boots.
+To add TTB to startup, run the application through the command line with `TranslucentTB.exe --startup` to automatically add it to the Windows Registry and thus make it start automatically at subsequent boots.
+We\'re working on making the process easier.

 ##Features
 TranslucentTB supports multiple taskbar states and dynamic taskbar states.